spatkar94/HistoTME/README.md

 ### Format Preparation
 The extracted features should be in h5py file format to be read.
 The ground truth transcriptomic signatures should be saved in a csv file format.
 See [example_data](example_data).
 ## Training
-we provided updated scripts for training HistoTMEv2 in a pan-cancer 5-fold cross-validation fashion:
+we provided updated scripts for training HistoTME in a pan-cancer 5-fold cross-validation fashion:
 ```
 cd HistoTME_regression/
 ./run_training.sh
 ```

 ## Inference
-We have provided updated scripts for running inference using HistoTMEv2, our pan cancer model.
+We have provided updated scripts for running inference using HistoTME, our pan cancer model.
 HistoTMEv2 can be run in two modes: bulk and spatial.
 Bulk mode generates signature scores for the whole slide image or patient.
 Whereas spatial mode generates tile-level scores

 For bulk mode run the following.
 This code operates on the entire cohort
 ```